BenSauerlaender/gipfel-app-2/README.md

 ## Seiten:

-- info: summits
+## map view:
+- more data to popup?
+- transperency/color depending on ascents
-- summit detail page
+- link to summit
+- add button for other summits visible
-- map view
+- add links from summits to map

 ## Overall
 - Support Jump, RP und Mit unterstuetzung
-- fix performance
+- move precalculation to server side
+- cache data in localStorage